Stories

 Working together, Biogen and DFP have a vision to increase awareness of aircraft improvements to support people with disabilities.
 With our deep relationships in the spinal muscular atrophy (SMA) and Friedreich ataxia (FA) communities, Biogen and DFP engaged patients and advocates at top annual conferences.

-People visiting Biogen and DFP’s shared conference booth have been able to learn more about DFP’s advancements, provide feedback to DFP employees for future developments, and ask questions about the logistics around booking these new innovations once they launch.
+People visiting Biogen and DFP’s shared conference booth have been able to learn more about DFP’s advancements, provide feedback to DFP designers for future developments, and ask questions about the logistics around booking these new innovations once they launch.
 The booth has featured some of DFP’s biggest innovations currently in development:

 • Airplane seats that will allow passengers to remain in their own wheelchairs for their entire journey, limiting risks for passengers with reduced mobility;